 Mirrors costs will depend on style, size and frame.
 Framed wall-mounted mirrors cost anywhere between $50 and $200.
 Frameless mirrors featuring a contemporary look range from $50 to $250.
 Built-in light mirrors installed above a sink or vanity cost between $60 and $300.
 On the upper end, anti-fog mirrors, fitted with a heated element, cost between $300 and $1,000.

 The prices of bathroom basins start from $150 for standard, inexpensive versions and can go up to $500 or more on the higher end.
 Designer basins, at the luxury end of the scale, can cost upwards of $800.
-If you want customised inclusions in a specific colour or finish, expect to pay in excess of $1,000.
+If you want customised inclusions in a specific colour or finish for your home, expect to pay in excess of $1,000.

 Budget tapware starts from $50 for your basins and showers while designer versions can go up to $1,000.
 There are plenty of options in between these two extreme price ranges, so expect to pay an average of about $150 for a decent quality tap.

 The sheer selection of showerheads available means there is something for every budget.
-Basic showerheads start from about $50, while luxury showerheads can cost in excess of $300.
+Standard shower heads start from about $50, while luxury showerheads can cost in excess of $300.
 Basic models offer simple functionality and minimal visual appeal.
 Luxury showerheads offer multiple spray patterns and nozzles with adjustable pressure for a spa-style experience.

-You can choose different types of lighting fixtures for your bathroom.
+You can choose different types of lighting fixtures for your bathroom in your home.
 From task lights over vanities to ambient lights lighting up the whole space to mood lights that feature a warm setting; the options are limitless.
 A single downlight fixture can start from $9 and go upwards depending on your bathroom needs.

 At the lowest end of the scale, towel racks start from $30 for standard single-rail models.
 Heated towel rails come in different styles, sizes and finishes like matte or polished stainless steel, and typically cost anywhere from $150 to $400.

-Unless you have your own plans, most bathroom renovations will require basic drawings to determine the sizes and positions of all inclusions in your bathroom, including required plumbing and electrical work.
-Typical bathroom design costs can range from $500 to $1,000, with full architectural drawings costing more.
+Unless you have your own plans, you will need basic drawings to determine the sizes and positions of all inclusions in your bathroom, including required plumbing and electrical work.
+Typical bathroom design costs can range from $500 to $1,000, while full architectural drawings cost more.

-At DCON Group, basic sketches and design are included in our bathroom renovation quotes.
+At DCON Group, basic sketches and drawings are included in our quotes.
 If you’re looking for in-depth visualisation, 3D renders will give you an incredible view of your bathroom before it is built to make sure you get what you want.
 3D renders typically cost $1,500 or more.

-Why is a well-designed bathroom layout so crucial?
+Why is the bathroom layout so crucial for your home?

 Many homeowners overlook the importance of a well-designed bathroom layout but you’ll be surprised at how much value this can bring.
-A bathroom design must reflect the personality and lifestyle of your family.
+A bathroom design must reflect the personality and lifestyle of your family as well as your home.
 Your initial design consultation is one of the best times to discuss everything you want so you can get a practical renovation plan that brings your vision to life – within your expected budget and timeline.
 Here are some things to consider with your bathroom designer:

 - How much space is available and how can you utilise it smartly?
 Space is a big factor in any bathroom design.